blacksky3/repo.blacksky3.com/README.md

 # blacksky3 repo

-This repository contain various package that are used for gaming purpose with it's dependencies packages.
+This repository contains various package that are used for gaming purpose with it's dependencies packages.
 All build from source, that means it's a -git package.

 ### Package build order